Madeleine Egan

 About

-Madeleine is a PhD student at the Centre for Deliberative Democracy and Global Governance at the University of Canberra.
-Her work focusses on social movements, constitution-making, and mass participation in deliberative democracy.
-She previously completed an Honours thesis on social trust and deliberative politics in Argentina.
+Madeleine is a PhD candidate at the Centre for Deliberative Democracy and Global Governance at the University of Canberra.
+Her research focusses on informal participation in constitution-making.

 Prior to beginning graduate studies, Madeleine worked in community engagement for local government and non-profit organisations, as well as in communications, community organising and campaigns for environmental and social justice.